Holographic particle localization under multiple scattering: Introduction

-Multiple scattering induces a nonlinear relation between the permittivity contrast and the scattered field, making it difficult to invert~\cite{Born.Wolf2003}.
-Many algorithms have been proposed to solve the inverse multiple scattering problem and demonstrate improved performance over single-scattering methods, such as Born series~\cite{Chew.Wang1990,chen1998experimental,Kamilov.etal2016a,tsihrintzis2000higher,pierri1999inverse}, contrast source inversion~\cite{vandenBerg.Kleinman1997, Bevacquad.etal2017,van1999extended,van2001contrast}, modified gradient~\cite{Kleinman.vandenBerg1992,Kleinman.vandenBerg1993}, Lippmann Schwinger equation~\cite{liu2018seagle,ma2017accelerated}, and hybrid methods \cite{pham2018versatile,lim2017beyond,Simonetti2006,Mudry.etal2012}.
-However, computational challenges restrict them to be used only for small-scale problems.
-Furthermore, these methods perform multi-shot tomography.
-While this does alleviate the ill-posedness of the inverse problem, it also increases acquisition time and system complexity.
-Multi-shot also poses a challenge when imaging dynamic objects like particles suspended in fluid.
+Multiple scattering induces a {\it nonlinear} relation between the permittivity contrast and the scattered field, making it difficult to invert~\cite{Born.Wolf2003}.
+Many algorithms have been proposed to solve the inverse multiple scattering problem and demonstrated improved performance over single-scattering methods, such as iterative Born series~\cite{Chew.Wang1990,chen1998experimental,Kamilov.etal2016a,tsihrintzis2000higher,pierri1999inverse}, contrast source inversion~\cite{vandenBerg.Kleinman1997, Bevacquad.etal2017,van1999extended,van2001contrast}, modified gradient~\cite{Kleinman.vandenBerg1992,Kleinman.vandenBerg1993}, Series Expansion with Accelerated Gradient Descent on Lippmann-Schwinger Equation (SEAGLE)~\cite{liu2018seagle,ma2017accelerated}, and hybrid methods \cite{pham2018versatile,lim2017beyond,Simonetti2006,Mudry.etal2012}.
+However, computational challenges restrict them to be demonstrated only for small-scale problems.
+This is because modeling multiple scattering necessitates computing the {\it internal} scattered field within the object volume.
+Furthermore, the effectiveness of existing multiple scattering methods has been demonstrated only under multi-shot tomography.
+While multiple measurements do alleviate the ill-posedness of the inverse problem, they also increase acquisition time and system complexity.
 Therefore, it is of interest to investigate if one can exploit multiple scattering using only a single-shot measurement.
-In this work, we demonstrate inverse multiple scattering for large-scale problems and reconstruct 100~million voxels from a single 1-megapixel in-line hologram.
-We show that even under such highly ill-posed conditions, accounting for multiple scattering can still significantly improve results compared to single scattering techniques.
+In this work, we demonstrate successful inverse multiple scattering for large-scale problems and reconstruct 100~million voxels from a single 1-megapixel in-line hologram.
+We show that even under such highly ill-posed conditions, inversion of multiple scattering is still possible and can be used to improve results compared to single scattering techniques.